abenz1267/pww/readme.md

 # PWW = Playerctl Waybar Wrapper

-This is a simple program that emits a json with artist or title info you can use in waybar.
+This is a simple program that emits a json with metadata info you can use in f.e.
+[Waybar](https://github.com/Alexays/Waybar).
 Additionally you can let it auto-pause media players you provide, f.e. starting a video in your browser will pause spotify.

 ## Install